cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

  > Throughout the tutorial there are a number of questions and exercises for you to complete.
 These are shown in the boxes like this one.

-Note that the general recomendation on unfolding in `Combine` are available [here](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/regularisation/), which also includes recommendations on regularisation techniques and when to use it, which is completely is not discussed in this tutorial at all.
+Note that the general recomendation on unfolding in `Combine` are available [here](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/regularisation/), which also includes recommendations on regularisation techniques and when to use it, which is not discussed in this tutorial at all.

 ## Analysis overview